matt-s-lee/PriceSimple-client/README.md

 - currently, the data is scraped into a .json file, which then is imported into MongoDB.
 I would instead like to use Mongoose to push the data directly into Mongo;
 - hosting the website so that it can be used!

-NB: the back-end code is available here: https://github.com/matt-s-lee/PriceSimple-server
+NB: the back-end code is available here: https://github.com/matt-s-lee/PriceSimple-server.
+Mock-ups for mobile version created using https://previewed.app/